GLOBAL MARKETS-Risk rally pauses on U.S. data, trade talk caution

 The dollar slid and the three-day global stock market rally paused on Wednesday as U.S. productivity data disappointed and investors turned a bit cautious about U.S.-China trade talks.

 MSCI's All Country World Index, eased and benchmark U.S. Treasury prices gained following a three-day sell-off.
 U.S. Government data showed American workers were unexpectedly less productive during the third quarter.
-Equity markets have rallied on a reduced recession outlook and optimism a "phase one" U.S.-China trade deal can be reached this month and as global business surveys indicate tariff-hit manufacturing sentiment has troughed.
+Global equity markets have rallied on a reduced recession outlook, optimism a "phase one" U.S.-China trade deal can be reached this month and as global business surveys indicate tariff-hit manufacturing sentiment has troughed.

 France's benchmark 10-year bond yield turned positive for the first time since July, a further sign that pessimism is abating in world bond markets.
 Investors said lingering concerns about the U.S.-China trade talks had stock markets consolidating gains made recently.

 "What you saw over the last two days is a bit of confusion on the China phase one deal ... and that started affecting risk appetite," said Juan Perez, a senior currency trader at Tempus Inc in Washington.
-Traders and investors hope a preliminary deal will roll back at least some of the punitive tariffs Washington and Beijing have imposed on each other's goods, but it remained uncertain when or where U.S. President Donald Trump will meet Chinese President Xi Jinping to sign the agreement.
+Traders and investors hope a preliminary deal will roll back at least some of the punitive tariffs Washington and Beijing have imposed on each other's goods.
+But it remained uncertain when or where U.S. President Donald Trump will meet Chinese President Xi Jinping to sign an agreement.

 European stocks edged higher, boosted by gains in financial stocks as investors assessed a mixed bag of earnings reports.
 The pan-European STOXX 600 index closed up 0.21%.
 Britain's FTSE 100 index rose 0.12%, while Germany's DAX and France's CAC 40 added 0.24% and 0.34%, respectively.